vjeux/pokemon-showdown-rs/ABILITIES_TODO.md

 ## Recent Work (Current Session - Continued #11)

-Completed implementations (6 changes):
+Completed implementations (10 changes):
 1. **supremeoverlord** - Boosts damage based on fainted allies (max 5), uses EffectState.data HashMap to track fallen count
 2. **curiousmedicine** - Clears all stat boosts from adjacent allies on switch-in with on_start handler
 3. **minus** - Boosts Special Attack by 1.5x when ally has Plus or Minus ability
 4. **plus** - Boosts Special Attack by 1.5x when ally has Plus or Minus ability (same as Minus)
 5. **steelyspirit** - Boosts Steel-type moves used by allies by 1.5x with on_ally_base_power handler
 6. **supersweetsyrup** - Lowers Evasion of adjacent foes on switch-in, uses ability_state.data for syrupTriggered flag
+7. **myceliummight** - Implements onFractionalPriority handler to make status moves slower (-0.1 priority)
+8. **toxicchain** - 30% chance to badly poison target when dealing damage, uses onSourceDamagingHit handler
+9. **perishbody** - Inflicts Perish Song on both self and attacker when hit by contact move
+10. **turboblaze** - Partially implemented onStart handler (onModifyMove requires mutable MoveDef)

-Progress: 194 → 200 abilities implemented (63.7%)
+Progress: 194 → 203 abilities implemented (64.6%)

+Note: Demonstrated use of ability_state.data for state tracking, battle.boost() for stat modifications, volatile status management, and fractional priority system.

 ## Recent Work (Current Session - Continued #10)